gulshanrana10/Audio-Profanity-Filter/README.md

  # Content---

 #  beep.py
-is used to generate a signal generating the intermediate beep sound wave.
+This is used to generate a signal generating the intermediate beep sound wave.
 #  final_file.py
-is the final version whose input file is an audio wile in 'Flac' format and can be cloned into the system.
+It is the final version whose input file is an audio wile in 'Flac' format and can be cloned into the system.
 # joining_wav.py
-is used to combine different moduled wav format audio files.
+This is used to combine different moduled wav format audio files.
 # a4.py
-is a real time audio profanity filtered text display.
+It is a real time audio profanity filtered text display.

 # WORKFLOW--
 https://docs.google.com/presentation/d/1Y8NCyaMk95sFkZvT9qCwDk_4J9fCzFTISMkFBMRuFF0/edit#slide=id.g7c9cb13d1a_0_22